sebsassi/zebradm/docs/src/usage.rst

     #include <zest/rotor.hpp>

+    zest::WignerdPiHalfCollection wigner(resp_order);
     zest::Rotor rotor(resp_order);
     constexpr std::array<double, 3> euler_angles = {
         std::numbers::pi/2, std::numbers::pi/3, std::numbers::pi/4
     };

     for (std::size_t i = 0; i < response.extent(); ++i)
-        rotor.rotate(response[i], euler_angles, zest::RotatioType::coordinate);
+        rotor.rotate(response[i], wigner, euler_angles, zest::RotatioType::coordinate);

-The last argument here tells the rotor whether we are rotating the coordinate system (active), or the object (passive).
+The variable ``wigner`` holds some constant Wigner D-matrices needed for the rotation.
+The last argument in turn tells the rotor whether we are rotating the coordinate system (active), or the object (passive).
 You can read more about this in the zest documentation.

 With that said, here we can just create a nice full rotation